-News concentrates on a very small number of earthquakes.
-71.4% of the news items about seismic events were dedicated to only three earthquakes (Figure 3).
-The 'Nepal Quake' was exceptionally well-covered, representing 59.7% of the news, and the earthquakes in Chile (Ilapel) and Afghanistan (Hindu Kush) collected, respectively, 6.1% and 5.8% of the news.
-The other events of the year (some of which are visible as small peaks in the brown curve of Figure 3) share the remaining 28.6% of the coverage.
+"Nepal quake" was exceptionally well covered, representing 59.7 % of the news, and the earthquakes in Chile (Ilapel) and Afghanistan (Hindu Kush) collected 6.1 % and 5.8 % of the news, respectively.
+The other events of the year (some of which are visible as small peaks in the brown curve in Fig. 3) share the remaining 28.6 % of the coverage.